LegendaryLinux/APSpectator/README.md

 # APSpectator
-A web-based spectator client for Archipelago
+A web-based spectator client for [Archipelago](https://archipelago.gg/).

 ## Usage as a browser source (OBS, SLOBS, etc.)